Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/equations.md

 ## Neutron Point Kinetics Equations

-We consider the NPKE with a single group of delayed neutron precursors and a constant source $q$:
+We consider the NPKE with a single group of delayed neutron precursors and a constant source $$q$$:

 $$
 \frac{dn}{dt} = \frac{\rho(t)-\beta}{\Lambda} n(t) + \lambda C(t) + q,